jolinchou123/Food/README.md

 ![image](https://github.com/jolinchou123/Food/blob/master/2.gif)

-Adding photos from your photo library
+Adding photos from your photo library to remember which store you have been to

 ![image](https://github.com/jolinchou123/Food/blob/master/3.gif)